Blinken offers few details of rescue plan for Afghan allies after U.S. pullout

 “Again though, we only have two months before the DOD is completely out of Afghanistan, leaving these people behind,” Mr. McCaul said.
 “Is the Department considering a process to get them out of the country, while these claims are being processed?”

-Mr. Blinken said the department was looking at all options but still provided few specifics.
+Mr. Blinken said the department was looking at all options, but still provided few specifics.

 “I do not think that the fact that our forces are withdrawing – one, we are not withdrawing, we are staying, the embassy is staying, our programs are staying, we are working to make sure other partners stay, we are building all of that up,” he said.